pete-machine/torchbricks/README.md

 We provide `BrickPerImageVisualization` as base brick for doing visualizations in a brick collection.
 The advantage of brick-based visualization is that it can be bundled together with a specific task/head.

-Visualization/drawing functions typically operate on a single image and on non-`torch.Tensor` data types.
+Secondly, visualization/drawing functions typically operate on a single image and on non-`torch.Tensor` data types.
 E.g. Opencv/matplotlib uses `np.array` and pillow using `Image`.

 (Torchvision actually has functions to draw rectangles, key-points and segmentation masks directly on `torch.Tensor`s - but it still operates on a single image and it has no option for rendering text).

-The goal of `BrickPerImageVisualization` is to convert batched tensors/data to per image data in a desired format and pass it to a draw function.
+The goal of `BrickPerImageVisualization` is to convert batched tensors/data to per image data in a desired format/datatype and pass it to a draw function.
 Look up the documentation of `BrickPerImageVisualization` to see all options.

 First we create a callable to do per image visualizations.
-It can be a simple function, but in this example we create a callable class to pass in class names and initialize font.
+It can be a simple function, but as demonstrated in below example, it can also be a callable class.

 The callable visualizes image classification predictions using pillow and requires two `np.array`s as input:
 `input_image` of shape [H, W, C] and `target_prediction` [1].